What are stem cells?

 Embryonic stem cells used in research are taken from excess human embryos produced during assisted-fertility programs.
 This results in the destruction of the embryos, raising many ethical questions.

-Therapeutic cloning, which involves creating identical embryonic stem cells using an unfertilised human egg, is less controversial.
+Therapeutic cloning, which involves creating identical embryonic stem cells using an unfertilised human egg, is legal in Australia under very strict conditions.

 Use of unproven treatments